 Here are my key takeaways:

 - Collagen peptides are derived from collagen.
 They are short-chain amino acids and are usually found in the form of protein powder.
-Basically, your collagen protein powders contain peptides.
-These absorb into your body to deliver all the good advantages that collagen protein powders are known for.
+Basically, your powders contain peptides.
+These absorb into your body to deliver all the good advantages that powders are known for.

 - Collagen peptides are more easily absorbed by your body.
 This means peptides are more bioavailable.
 Since collagen is a form of long-chain amino acids naturally found in your body, it takes some time to fully enter your bloodstream and digest.
 Peptides, on the other hand, are readily absorbed by your body because they are essentially broken down.

 Like I said before, there really is no comparing whey and collagen protein.
 They are both a good source of protein.
 Albeit, collagen protein does not have a complete amino acid profile.
 And they both have differences that make them independently suitable for different needs.

 But what does that have to do with bone broth protein?
 Bone broth protein is a type of collagen protein.
 The only difference is that it’s mainly sourced from either cows or chickens.
 And most companies source their collagen from the hides and connective tissues of cows.